-My one piece of advice before you even open that bottle of essential oil is learn everything you can about the product you are about to use.
+My one piece of advice before you even open that bottle of essential oil is to learn everything you can about the product you are about to use.
 Research what it does from multiple reputable sources.
-All your information should not come from a single person or a company who makes a profit off the product you're about purchase from them.
+All your information should not come from a single person or a company that makes a profit from the product you're about to purchase from them.
 Find out: How should it be used?
 Who is it safe to use it on?
-What are potential side effects or contraindications?
+What are the potential side effects or contraindications?
 What is the proper dilution - because every oil is different.
 What does a reaction look like?
-What is the best method of delivery to achieve the results I am looking for (inhalation, topical or ingestion).
-What is sensitization and phototoxcity and is that a potential risk?
+What is the best method of delivery to achieve the results I am looking for (inhalation, topical or ingestion)?
+What are sensitization and phototoxicity and is that a potential risk?
 Once you can answer questions like this and more about an essential oil you're ready to open that bottle and start exploring the world of essential oil uses.

 - Essential oils are extremely concentrated substances, which make them very potent.
 Depending on the oil it can be 100 times more concentrated than the plant matter it is extracted from.

 - Essential Oils are not true "oils" in the sense of the word.
 They are liquids containing volatile aroma compounds of a plant (over 300 compounds can be found in a single oil).
-These are also known as volatile oils, which disperse quickly in to the air.
-When you brush up a against a lavender plant in the garden or a peel an orange and the smell dissipates through the air that is the plant releasing its essential oil.
-Although they are referred to as "essential" oils these oils are not required for the plants survival, although they may provided benefits to the plant.
+These are also known as volatile oils, which disperse quickly into the air.
+When you brush up against a lavender plant in the garden or a peel an orange and the smell dissipate through the air that is the plant releasing its essential oil.
+Although they are referred to as "essential" oils these oils are not required for the plant's survival, although they may provide benefits to the plant.

 example: blackberries - we may find the smell and taste of a blackberry appealing but it does not contain volatile oils.

 We will end with one little tip about purchasing.
-In a world where every one wants to be the best, the purist, the only product you can use, an easy at home tip that can help you find out if your oil has be adulterated is to put a drop on a piece of paper.
+In a world where everyone wants to be the best, the purist, the only product you can use, an easy at-home tip that can help you find out if your oil has been adulterated is to put a drop on a piece of paper.
 As we talked about earlier essential oils are volatile oil and will disperse quickly.
 What this means is that when you put a drop on a piece of paper it should dissolve completely and leave no residue, ring or sign that it was ever there.
 Once it dries, if there is an oil ring spot or mark left on the paper it has been diluted or adulterated.